2017 American Racer Tire Procedures -

 center of the wheel must be padded.

-4 cyl.
-And the Super 6 classes please note tires
+4 Cylinder and the Super 6 classes please note the

 TRACTION CONTROL: No traction control of any